 International Infection Prevention Week

-October 15-21 is International Infection Prevention Week.
-Observed each third week of October, it brings attention to the role infection prevention plays in improving patient safety.
-This year’s theme is “Celebrate the Fundamentals of Infection Prevention“! 🎉
+October 13-19 is International Infection Prevention Week.
+Observed each third week of October, this week is dedicated to highlighting the crucial role of infection prevention in improving patient safety.
+The theme for 2024, “Moving the Needle on Infection Prevention,” underscores the importance of our collective efforts in this area. 🎉

 For individuals, the following tips can help reduce the spread of infection: